MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 This limitation was fixed in Windows Server 2019, where the container will now always use its gMSA name on the network regardless of the assigned hostname.

-#### Using a gMSA with more than one container simultaneously leads to intermittent failures on Windows Server 2016, versions 1709 and 1803
+#### Using a gMSA with more than one container simultaneously leads to intermittent failures on Windows Server 2016 and Windows 10, versions 1709 and 1803

-As a result of the previous limitation requiring all containers to use the same hostname, a second issue affects versions of Windows prior to Windows Server 2019 and Windows 10 version 1809.
+Because all containers are required to use the same hostname, a second issue affects versions of Windows prior to Windows Server 2019 and Windows 10, version 1809.
 When multiple containers are assigned the same identity and hostname, a race condition may occur when two containers talk to the same domain controller simultaneously.
-When another container talks to the same domain controller, it will cancel the communication with any prior containers using the same identity.
+When another container talks to the same domain controller, it will cancel communication with any prior containers using the same identity.
 This can lead to intermittent authentication failures and can sometimes be observed as a trust failure when you run `nltest /sc_verify:contoso.com` inside the container.

 We changed the behavior in Windows Server 2019 to separate the container identity from the machine name, allowing multiple containers to use the same gMSA simultaneously.

-**You cannot use gMSAs with Hyper-V isolated containers on Windows versions 1703, 1709, and 1803.**
+#### You can't use gMSAs with Hyper-V isolated containers on Windows 10 versions 1703, 1709, and 1803

-Container initialization will hang or fail when you try to use a gMSA with a Hyper-V isolated container on Windows 10 and Windows Server versions 1703, 1709 and 1803.
+Container initialization will hang or fail when you try to use a gMSA with a Hyper-V isolated container on Windows 10 and Windows Server versions 1703, 1709, and 1803.

 This bug was fixed in Windows Server 2019 and Windows 10, version 1809.
 You can also run Hyper-V isolated containers with gMSAs on Windows Server 2016 and Windows 10, version 1607.

 ### General troubleshooting guidance

-If you're encountering errors when running a container with a gMSA, the following steps may help you identify the root cause.
+If you're encountering errors when running a container with a gMSA, the following instructions may help you identify the root cause.

-**Make sure the host can use the gMSA**
+#### Make sure the host can use the gMSA

 1. Verify the host is domain joined and can reach the domain controller.
 2. Install the AD PowerShell Tools from RSAT and run [Test-ADServiceAccount](https://docs.microsoft.com/en-us/powershell/module/activedirectory/test-adserviceaccount) to see if the computer has access to retrieve the gMSA.
 If the cmdlet returns **False**, the computer does not have access to the gMSA password.

     ```powershell
     # To install the AD module on Windows Server, run Install-WindowsFeature RSAT-AD-PowerShell